triplesic/java-design-patterns-for-dummies/README.md

 Thanks iluwatar (https://github.com/triplesic/java-design-patterns), for a good idea to create a community for design pattern and inspire me to create the very basic design pattern for dummies :)

-# License
-This project is licensed under the terms of the MIT license.